This Swedish Apple Pie is the easiest pie you will ever make! When I was a little girl, I had a great-grandmother from Norway that I loved very much.

 My favorite one to use for this recipe is Granny Smith’s.
 But any type of apple will work, just giving you the heads up.

 I used this peeler, but you can hand peel the apples.
 It makes life easy for me, it cores the apples, peels them, and slices them evenly.
 It can’t get any easier than this, right?

 After you grease the pie pan, press the sliced apples into the pan.
 First of all, I love a lot of apples, and I mean a lot of apples in this recipe.
 I stack them high until they start to fall off.

 This is why I use a cookie sheet under the pie pan to bake it or you may have apple juices dripping on the bottom of your oven.

 Now you sprinkle the sugar and cinnamon on top of the apples.
 I love cinnamon, so I use 2 tablespoons sprinkled all over the apples.

 Yes, I doubled the original amount of cinnamon compared to the original recipe.
 But that’s how I roll, I love cinnamon!

-Combine the butter, sugar, flour, and the egg with a dough blender and finish mixing with your hands.
-It’s a really sticky crust, but so delicious when baked!
+Combine the butter, sugar, flour, and egg with a dough blender and finish mixing with your hands.
+It’s a sticky dough but delicious when baked!